HuolalaTech/react-query-kit/README.md

 ## What could you benefit from it

-- Make `queryKey` strongly related with `queryFn`
 - Manage `queryKey` in a type-safe way
 - Make `queryClient`'s operations clearly associated with custom ReactQuery hooks
-- Set defaultOptions for custom ReactQuery hooks easier and clearer
+- You can extract the TypeScript type of any custom ReactQuery hooks
 - Middleware

 English | [简体中文](./README-zh_CN.md)